-Rubber is a top choice for synthetic mulch.
+Rubber is a popular choice for synthetic mulch.
 Shredded rubber is used in playgrounds and many community dog parks.
-It comes from recycled tires and shoe soles and it provides a nontoxic ground cover.
-The rubber is nonporous and it cleans easily.
-Simply use a pressure nozzle on your hose to wash away urine and clean the area.
-Lay gravel under the mulch to provide natural drainage and prevent water from pooling.
+It often comes from recycled tires and shoe soles and provides a nontoxic ground cover.
+The rubber is nonporous and cleans easily — simply use a pressure nozzle on your garden hose to wash away urine and sanitize the area.
+Furthermore, adding a layer of gravel under the rubber mulch will provide natural drainage and prevent water from pooling.

-Always use nontoxic mulch products that are designated as safe for animals and humans.
+Only use nontoxic mulch products that are designated safe for animals and humans.
 For instance, garden mulch made from cocoa shells is very toxic to dogs.
 Also, treated lumber turned into mulch can lead to canine health issues.
-Respiratory problems and skin rashes will develop with prolonged exposure to toxic mulch products.
-Also monitor your dogs to ensure they are not eating the mulch materials.
-Provide chew toys to prevent mouthing and consumption of the mulch.
+Respiratory problems and skin rashes can develop after prolonged exposure to toxic mulch products.
+Monitor your dogs to ensure they are not eating the mulch in the dog area — providing chew toys might help distract them.

-Mulch is not always the best option.
-After all, mulch absorbs water and stays moist, fails to file your dog's nails and requires frequent maintenance.
-Consider using a small area of mulch and using concrete or gravel for the remainder of the run.
-Hard surfaces reduce nail growth and keep the pads hardened.
+Sometimes mulch alone is not the best option.
+After all, mulch absorbs water and stays moist, fails to file your dog's nails, and requires frequent maintenance.
+Consider using wood chips for dog kennel corners only, but concrete or gravel for the remainder of the run.
+Hard surfaces help file nails and keep the paw pads hardened.
 A combination of mulch, gravel, or concrete might be preferable because it provides your dog different comfort zones inside your comfortable dog run.